MADISON, Ala. - Two new schools could be built in the next few years in Madison.

 Parker believes that for Madison to keep up the excellence it has already proven, new space is needed.
 But to do that, they'll use revenue from a proposed ad valorem tax increase.

-12 mills of the funds from the increase, assuming it passes, would go toward the new elementary and middle schools, Parker said Tuesday.
+Of the 12 mills, 10 mills of the funds from the increase, assuming it passes, would go toward the new elementary and middle schools, Parker said Tuesday.
 Then 1 mill would head to high school additions and 1 mill for new instruction programs and safety enhancements.

 The Legislature still needs to approve a bill, for the governor to sign, that would establish a special election for a vote of the people on the increase.
 For the tax to be increased, the people must pass it with a majority vote.
 It is still unclear when the election would be, because the Legislature doesn't meet until next month and a bill has not yet been brought forward.
 A bill will be drafted in the Legislature in hopes to get that on a ballot within the year.